5c077m4n/await-fn/readme.md

 	/** code code code */
 	let [err, data] = await to((a, b) => a + b, { params: [1, 3] });
 	if(err) {
-        /** handle error - only if throw is set to false! */ }
+        /** handle error - only if throwError is set to false! */ }
 	/** code code code */
 }